Urban flooding: Localized models

 Flood modeling is often conducted in a very localized fashion, with hydrological models created for individual municipalities and incorporating details about buildings, infrastructure, vegetation, land use, and drainage systems.
 This localized modeling can be very useful, especially when paired with historical data, in predicting which specific locations (e.g. streets or intersections) will be the most impacted during a flood event and can be helpful in designing effective mitigation systems specific to local needs.

 Flood flows in urban environments have been investigated relatively recently despite many centuries of flood events.
 Some researchers mentioned the storage effect in urban areas.
 Several studies looked into the flow patterns and redistribution in streets during storm events and the implication in terms of flood modelling.
 Some recent research considered the criteria for safe evacuation of individuals in flooded areas.
 But some recent field measurements during the 2010–2011 Queensland floods showed that any criterion solely based upon the flow velocity, water depth or specific momentum cannot account for the hazards caused by the velocity and water depth fluctuations.
 These considerations ignore further the risks associated with large debris entrained by the flow motion.

 The curve number (CN) rainfall–runoff model is widely adopted.
 However, it had been reported to repeatedly fail in consistently predicting runoff results worldwide.
 Unlike the existing antecedent moisture condition concept, one of the recent studies preserved the parsimonious curve number runoff predictive basic framework for model calibration according to different watershed's saturation conditions under guidance from inferential statistics.
 The study also showed that the existing CN runoff predictive model was not statistically significant without recalibration.
 CN runoff predictive model can be calibrated according to regional rainfall-runoff dataset for urban flash flood prediction.

+In urban environments, predicting flood inundation requires resolving highly complex surface routing across impervious surfaces, street networks, and built infrastructure.
+Two-dimensional (2D) coupled hydrologic-hydraulic models, such as CREST-iMAP and Inunda, address these dynamics by simultaneously simulating the initial rainfall-runoff generation process and the physical routing of the resulting surface water.
+Unlike standalone hydrologic models that estimate streamflow at specific basin outlets, or pure hydraulic models that require pre-calculated flow boundary conditions, coupled frameworks dynamically exchange data between the terrestrial water balance and overland flow equations.
+This integrated approach enables hyper-resolution flood inundation mapping, allowing for the representation of rapid onset accumulation and distributed overland flow pathways characteristic of urban flash flood events.